Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 Content for Mid-Funnel Keywords

-Our keyword research also turned up several jobs-to-be-done keywords, which are descriptions of the use case for a feature that don’t include the name of the feature or the product category.
+Our keyword research also turned up several jobs-to-be-done keywords (JTBD), which are descriptions of the use case for a feature that don’t include the name of the feature or the product category.
+This area of keyword research can often be a gold mine for SaaS companies.

 Searchers who choose to describe the problem they’re trying to solve are often advanced users looking for validation that a product can solve that exact problem.
-In many cases, they’ve already tried a product in the category that didn’t meet their needs, so they’re refining their search to turn up new products that can meet their exact use case.
-In this way, even though JTBD keywords are higher up in the funnel than the keywords discussed above, they still have product buying intent.
+In many cases, they’ve already tried a product in the category that didn’t meet their needs, so they’re refining their Google search to turn up new products that can meet their exact use case.
+In this way, even though JTBD keywords are higher up in the funnel than the keywords discussed above, they still have product buying-intent.
+But unlike some of the more obvious buying-related keywords, JTBD keywords often require very few backlinks to rank.

 For example, the phrase “tracking user activity on website” is a long tail keyword we targeted early on in the engagement.
 It’s a more precise search query than phrases like “session recording tool” or “website analytics.”
 After evaluating the SERP, we determined that searchers were looking for tools that could help them track specific user interactions like button clicks and text inputs and provide insights into why users behaved the way they did.
 This keyword was a great fit for Smartlook because it allowed us to highlight their advanced features for an audience that was clearly looking for those features.

-Lastly, in keeping with our proven SEO tactic of using dedicated blog posts to target each individual keyword, we also did a lot of “vs” pieces and “alternatives” pieces, offering head-to-head comparisons between Smartlook and a wide variety of competitors, including products that were more familiar to the advanced users Smartlook wanted to attract, such as Amplitude and Mixpanel.
+Lastly, in keeping with our proven SEO tactic of creating separate blog posts for each target keyword, we also did a lot of “vs” pieces and “alternatives” pieces, offering head-to-head comparisons between Smartlook and a wide variety of competitors, including products that were more familiar to the advanced users Smartlook wanted to attract, such as Amplitude and Mixpanel.

 These three types of keywords (category, competitors and alternatives, and jobs to be done) accounted for every piece within our top 15 converting pieces.